-2.14.4 Photography
+2.14.3 Photography

-Three-Dimensional (3-D) photography will be used in this evaluation and may be performed using a commercially available photography system, such as the Quantificare LifeViz Body or similar device.
+Three-Dimensional (3-D) photography will be used in this evaluation.
+3-D photography may be performed using a commercially available photography system, such as the Canfield VECTRA or similar device.

-In addition, standardized photos of the treatment areas will be obtained at pre-treatment and 4-week visits, using standardized setup, lighting, and camera settings to ensure consistency.
+In addition, standardized photos of the treatment areas will be obtained at pre-treatment and 12-week visits, using standardized setup, lighting, and camera settings to ensure consistency.
 All standard photographs will be captured at fixed angles and posture.
 Using a series of pre-determined markings on the floor, the photographer will position the camera at the pre-determined reference points to ensure that the reproduction ratio and focal distance are maintained throughout the image series during the study.
-A subject Foot Positioning Guide (FPG) will be used to standardize images of each body angle.
+Subjects will use a Foot Positioning Guide (FPG) for each body angle.
 During follow-up visits, the photographer will re-align subjects on the FPG by referencing baseline images.
+The photos will be used in the Independent GAIS evaluation

-2.14.7 Photograph Review
+2.14.4 Circumference Measurements